BoardSpot Security

 _

 Our Web Application Firewall helps protect BoardSpot by filtering and monitoring HTTP traffic between the web application and the internet.
 It actively monitors traffic, and protects against several types of attacks, including cross-site forgery, cross-site scripting (XSS), file inclusion, and SQL injection.
-The WAF in place is a Layer 7 defence (the top layer in the seven-layer OSI model, covering the application layer).
+The WAF in place is a Layer 7 defense (the top layer in the seven-layer OSI model, covering the application layer).
 The WAF sits in-between our servers and the internet, and is managed by CloudFlare.
 The WAF acts as a shield against a whole host of attacks.
 The firewall operates on a suite of rules that are optimized for the type of services that BoardSpot runs, and are updated from time to time

 BoardSpot leverages the vast, global network of our security partner, CloudFlare to protect against Distributed Denial of Service (DDoS) attacks.
 DDoS protection is implemented in several different layers.
 The first layer of protection is the HTTP DDoS attack protection, which operates at the Application Layer (Layer 7 in the OSI model).
 HTTP DDoS protection blocks distributed attacks using a set of rules that are constantly managed and updated by CloudFlare as new attack vectors are discovered.
 BoardSpot benefits from the 112 billion daily threats that CloudFlare blocks each day.